Tourism Pays

 - According to the Colorado study, the answer is less than 1%.
 It takes only a 1% reduction in visitation to completely negate the savings of reduced promotional spending

-- For more information on the importance of tourism and our national economy please visit, TravelEffect.com
+- For more information on the importance of tourism and our national economy, please visit TravelEffect.com